 There are 4 different types of eyelid surgeries.
 You can get one or more of them to achieve your desired results.

 Upper or Lower Blepharoplasty

 If you have sagging upper eyelids, the surgeon will make an incision along the natural crease to remove fat and excess skin.
-In addition, s/he may tighten the muscles underneath.
-It will rid you of droopy eyelids.
-In lower eyelid surgery, the surgeon can make incisions in two different areas:
+In addition, they may tighten the muscles underneath.
+It will help you get rid of droopy eyelids.

-Transconjunctival Incision: Inside the eye along the lash line.
+- Transconjunctival Incision: Inside the eye along the lash line.
 This is done when the patient doesn’t have excess skin.
 Also, this surgical technique may not require any suturing.

 Double Eyelid Surgery/Asian Blepharoplasty

 The surgeon does so by removing a strip of skin slightly above the area from where the crease will form.
-The surgery can make the eyes look bigger and rounder.
+This surgery can make the eyes look bigger and rounder.

 Canthoplasty/Foxy Eye Surgery

 Also known as cat-eye surgery, it gives the eyes the shape of an almond.
 This cosmetic surgery has two techniques.

-Lateral Canthoplasty – the surgeon makes an incision on the outer corner of the eye – the lateral canthus – where the lids meet.
+- Lateral Canthoplasty – the surgeon makes an incision on the outer corner of the eye – the lateral canthus – where the lids meet.
 Its angle is adjusted to make the eyes look elongated.

 |Upper and/or Lower Eyelid Surgery

 |The area where the upper and lower eyelids meet on the inner and/or the outer corner.

 |Makes the eyes bigger and in the shape of an almond.

 Book A Free Consultation With Our Patient Consultants